doctorwidget/volta/doc/friend.rst

 only required to detect a value of ``nil``, which is what we get back for failed remote authentication.

-So in either case, this is where the rubber hits the road.
-But once this function is done judging the login attempt, it has no further responsibilities.
+Note that this makes the *credentials function* much more limited in scope than the *workflow* is.
+Once it is done judging the login attempt, it has no further responsibilities.
 It has no concept of any more-complicated sequences of events, the way a workflow does.
-The credentials function simply has the job of deciding *yea* or *nay*, on this one specific attempt to authenticate.
+It simply has the job of deciding *yea* or *nay*, on this one specific attempt to authenticate.
 When the answer is *yea*, a *credentials map* is returned, which we will discuss in detail below.
 When the answer is *nay*, a value of ``nil`` is returned.
 In either case, the credentials function has now done its job, and it rides off into the sunset.